- General Degree Requirements and Policies

 Columbia University Policy on Discipline

-The continuance of each student on the rolls of the University, the receipt of academic credits, and the conferring of any degree or the granting of any certificate are strictly subject to the disciplinary powers of the University.
+The continuance of each student upon the rolls of the University, the receipt of academic credits, graduation, and the conferral of any degree or the granting of any certificate are strictly subject to the disciplinary powers of the University.

 School of the Arts General Statement